 The instruction is clear: Samson would be consecrated and become a Nazirite from birth.
 It is very clear that Samson should not let a razor come upon his head, drink wine, and eat anything unclean.

 The full description of the Nazirite vow is found in Numbers 6.
-Both men and women can do the Nazirite vow.
-Nazirites are commanded not just to drink wine but they also must stay away from grapes or vineyards altogether.
+Both men and women can make the Nazirite vow.
+Nazirites are commanded not just to drink wine, but they also must stay away from grapes or vineyards altogether.
 This is done to lessen the temptation to sin.

 As Christians, we have a higher calling than the pursuit of happiness.
 It is the pursuit of holiness.

 Even though the Nazirite vow can be done within a limited period of time, Samson is made a Nazirite for his whole lifetime (Judges 13:5).

 The meaning of Nazirite means “to be separated.”
 Nazirite has almost same meaning with the word “holy” which means sanctified.
 Like Samson, we are all called to be separated from this world’s way of life.

 In a spiritual sense, we must be all Nazirites, consecrated and separated for God’s purpose.
 The Nazirite vow is compared to our baptism, signifying our commitment to God.

 Do not touch what is unclean,